 Many cases illustrate how accused blowing off steam in the heat of the moment utter words not intended by the accused to intimidate the complainant.

-In R v Knox, the accused was charges with utter treats to cause bodily harm against a sheriff’s officer with the Department of Justice.
+In R v Knox, the accused was charges with utter threats to cause bodily harm against a sheriff’s officer with the Department of Justice.
 The complainant had been a sheriff’s officer for nine years.

 He was approached by a woman, the accused’s ex-girlfriend, who told him the accused was following her and that she had just come from a peace bond hearing in which the accused had been ordered not to have any contact with her.
 The complainant intercepted the accused.
 While speaking with the accused, he said “You think you’re some fucking tough, don’t ya, you with your badge?
 When I see you out around, you’re fucking getting it.”